BACTRIM® DS Tablets

 What is in this leaflet

-This leaflet answers some common questions about BACTRIM DS tablets and BACTRIM oral suspension (mixture is another name that can be used instead of oral suspension).
+This leaflet answers some common questions about BACTRIM DS tablets.
 It does not contain all the available information.

 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
 Your doctor has weighed the risks of you taking BACTRIM against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 Keep this leaflet with the medicine.
 You may need to read it again.

 BACTRIM contains the active ingredients sulfamethoxazole and trimethoprim, also known as co-trimoxazole.

 BACTRIM is used to treat bacterial infections in different parts of the body.

 BACTRIM belongs to a group of medicines called antibiotics.
 There are many different types of medicines used to treat bacterial infections.
 Sulfamethoxazole in BACTRIM belongs to a group of medicines known as sulfonamides.
 Trimethoprim belongs to a group of medicines known as the benzylpyrimidines.

 BACTRIM works by stopping the growth of the bacteria causing the infection.